Soon it'll be time to start looking for frogspawn.

 If you’re lucky enough to have spawn in your garden pond, keep coming back each day: you’ll see the tiny black dots turn into comma-shapes as the unhatched tadpoles develop.

 Time-lapse video of frogspawn expanding in water (Oxford Scientific Films).

 Once hatched, tadpoles take about 14 weeks to transform into tiny frogs.

-Toad tadpoles take a little bit longer, becoming toadlets after about two months.
+Toad tadpoles take a little bit longer, becoming toadlets after about four months.
 They develop back legs first, then front legs, while the tadpole’s tail shrinks and its body becomes less rounded.
 They also develop lungs and eardrums.
-During the transformation process (known as metamorphosis), the tadpole switches from feeding on algae to becoming carnivorous.

 The final stage of the process, when the mature tadpole morphs completely into adult frog form, is very quick, taking just 24 hours.